Last editedOct 20224 min read

 BIC and SWIFT codes are used to accurately identify bank branches when completing international transactions.
 SWIFT stands for 'Society for Worldwide Interbank Financial Telecommunication' and is the overall messaging system.
 BIC stands for 'Business Identifier Code' and is the code used in the system.
 The terms SWIFT and BIC are used interchangeably and represent information required for making international transactions.

 Although BIC and SWIFT codes may seem confusing, they’re essential for anyone who needs to send international payments.
 So, for businesses with a global presence, they’re something you may need to know about.
-We’ll explain everything you need to know about BIC and SWIFT codes, including what they are, what they look like, how to find them, and how to use them.
+We’ll explain everything you need to know about BIC and SWIFT codes, including:

-But is there any difference between BIC codes and SWIFT codes?
-Short answer: no. The terms are used interchangeably and mean exactly the same thing – they’re simply given different names by different banks and financial organisations.
-It’s also worth noting that these codes may be referred to as SWIFT/BIC codes, BIC/SWIFT codes, or SWIFT identifiers, but again, in practice there is no difference between any of the terms.
+Short answer: yes.
+The terms are used interchangeably and mean exactly the same thing – they’re simply given different names by different banks and financial organisations.
+It’s also worth noting that these codes may be referred to as SWIFT/BIC codes, BIC/SWIFT codes, SWIFT ID or SWIFT identifiers, but again, in practice, there is no difference between any of the terms.

 What do BIC/SWIFT codes look like?